Ansim station

-Ansim Station is an the terminal train station of Daegu Metro Line 1 at Dong-gu in Daegu, South Korea.
+Ansim Station is the terminal train station of Daegu Metro Line 1 at Dong-gu in Daegu, South Korea.
 The name of the station comes from King Taejo of Goryeo, who was victorious in battles with Later Baekje, and felt relieved when he went to the location "Ansim".
 The literal translation of "Ansim" is "relieved" and "peace of mind".

 Ansim Depot

 Approximately 1 mi east of Ansim station trains resurface into Ansim Depot, an outdoor storage depot and maintenance yard.
 Cars and heavy overhaul for Line 1 cars are completed here.
 The depot is on Daerim-ro and visible from southside of Gyeongbu Expressway.